-The Soup Kitchen is run by a Board of Trustees, a part-time Director and Kitchen Manager, three more staff and a team of volunteers, consisting of AIC and non-AIC members.
+The Soup Kitchen is run by Alex Brown, Director, with support from a Board of Trustees, Kitchen Manager, four more staff and a team of volunteers consisting of local businesses, churches and philanthropic organisations.

-Support for The Soup Kitchen comes from individuals, corporations and trusts.
-Volunteers and donations (both financial and in-kind) are vital to support our work and enable us to continue this service to the community.
+Support comes from individuals, corporations and trusts.
+Volunteers and donations (both financial and in-kind) are vital to support our work and enable us to continue to serve those in need in our community.

 How You Can Help

-- make a one-off donation (for more info about what your gift could cover, see below)
+- making a one-off donation (for more info about what your gift could cover, see below)

-- set up a standing order with your bank (for a standing order form, please contact Miranda)
+- setting up a standing order with your bank (for a standing order form, please contact Alex)

-- give a few hours a month as a volunteer to help at the SK (in the kitchen and/or the office – see below)
+- giving a few hours a month as a volunteer to help at the SK (in the kitchen and/or the office – see below)

 • £5 provides our bread for 1 day